Pub Guide (whatpub)

 58-59 Devizes Road

-The Tuppenny opened in November 2016 in premises formally used as a hairdressers.
-The emphasis is on craft drinks with a range of keg craft from the likes of Renegade, Electric Bear and others.
-There are two handpumps on the bar serving real ales from the West Berkshire brewery.
-The inside has a low ceiling and is quite dark giving it a cosy feel, although it can become a bit of a squash when it is busy.
+This ex-hairdresser's has a low ceiling and is quite dark giving it a cosy feel, although it can become a bit of a squash when it is busy.
 The name comes from the Victorian Tuppenny gin which was a more refined premium product than the infamous “Mother’s ruin” gin.
-Free WiFi.
-Open from 8.30 till 12.00 for coffee and cake.

 88 Victoria Road

 The 'Vic' is a lively pub with lots of entertainment.
 As you enter there is a raised seating area on the left with comfortable settees and benches.
 The walls are covered in music memorabilia including guitars and picture of bands who have played there.
 The downstairs bar is where the entertainment happens - music, DJs and other events.

 The bar has three hand pumps, but only one is in regular use with a second for the occasional guest.
 There is a happy hour every weekday between 4pm - 7pm when there is a 50p discount on draught beers.
 Late nights on the weekend and also 'Wacky Wednesday' which features karaoke.